mpv-player/mpv/DOCS/man/options.rst

     mode.
 Use ``--sub-codepage=guess:help`` to get a list of languages subject to the same caveat as with ENCA above.

+    If the player was compiled with uchardet support you can use it with:

+    ``--sub-codepage=uchardet``

+    This mode doesn't take language or fallback codepage.

 ``--sub-fix-timing``, ``--no-sub-fix-timing``
     By default, external text subtitles are preprocessed to remove minor gaps or overlaps between subtitles (if the difference is smaller than 200 ms,